pedrolinckm/pedrolinckm.github.io/_teaching/mathematics-linearalgebra.md

 excerpt: "Linear Algebra undergraduate course at UFPE (lecture notes and materials)."
 ---

-Linear Algebra undergraduate course given at Universidade Federal de Pernambuco.
+Linear Algebra undergraduate course given at Universidade Federal de Pernambuco during the pandemic.
+The lecture notes for this discipline are in portuguese, and were developed during online classes.

 ## Lecture notes (view online)